tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Decision trees can become very complex and very deep, depending on how many questions have to be answered.
 Deep and complex trees tend to overfit to the data and do not generalize well.

-Close the presentation, and comment to students that in this demo, you are going to use the loan applications encoded dataset presented before.
-The goal of this demo, is to predict fraudulent loan applications using a decision tree.
+Close the presentation explain to students that in this demo, you are going to use the loan applications encoded dataset presented before.
+The goal of this demo is to predict fraudulent loan applications using a decision tree.

-Open the unsolved version of the Jupyter notebook, live code the demo and highlight the following:
+Open the unsolved version of the Jupyter notebook to live code the demo and highlight the following:

 * In the initial imports cell, the `tree` module from `sklearn` is imported since it offers a decision tree implementation for classifications problems.